jabl/fgci-openhpc-slides/fgci-openhpc.md

 # OpenHPC and FGCI

+- OHPC Slurm in use at many sites
-- In production use at Aalto
+- Node provisioning in production use at Aalto
 - Required (surprisingly) few changes to FGCI ansible code
 - Three new roles
 - Three new playbooks